Manan2004/cypress/ReadMe.txt

 Test Report
 A test report for sprint 3 that tests the important features that must be implemented, and records actual outputs and whether it passes or not.
 Source Code
 Includes our entire code project and how we run it by downloading all the necessary files.
+Link Here: https://github.com/Manan2004/cypress
 Demo Video
 A short video demonstration showing the Cypress system in action, highlighting key features and user interactions.